Ahm15275097/Glossary/README.md

 Loader: This is a program which loads machine codes of a program into the system memory.
 This is the part which is in charge for loading programs.

 **Interpreter** : In an interpreter the program is translated one at a time.
 The program continues to translate the code until the first error is met, in which case it stops.

-This way debugging is made easier.
-The disadvantage of this is that the execution time is much slower compared to a compiler.
+This is how a program is executed in relation to an interpreter:

+1. Parse the source code and perform its behavior directly

+Parsing is the process of analysing a string of symbols, this can be either in natural language, computer languages or data structures

+2. Then the source code is translated into some efficient intermediate representation and it is immediately executed

+3. Explicitly execute the stored precompiled code produced by a compiler which is part of the interpreter system